Wander Franco Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.
+- The Red Sox have a 4.65 team ERA that ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to surrender the third-most home runs in baseball (77 total, 1.4 per game).
+- The Red Sox give up the fifth-most home runs in baseball (77 total, 1.4 per game).

-- Whitlock (2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched) gets the start for the Red Sox, his fifth of the season.
+- Whitlock gets the start for the Red Sox, his fifth of the season.
+He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering one earned run while allowing three hits.
+- In his last time out on Saturday, the righty went five innings against the Arizona Diamondbacks, giving up one earned run while surrendering three hits.

-- The 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings, in four games this season.
-Opponents are batting .278 against him.
+- In four games this season, the 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.